rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 linking entry complexity notes: Appendix B4 (580) multipart monographs: 7B3.2, 7B16.1
 nature, scope, or artistic form: 7B1
-“Not in” reference sources: 7B14.3 numbers borne by publication: 7B17 other manifestations and works: 7A5.2 other title information: 1D2.3, 7B5
+"Not in" reference sources: 7B14.3 numbers borne by publication: 7B17 other manifestations and works: 7A5.2 other title information: 1D2.3, 7B5